Unveiling the Allure and Elegance of Kashmir's Premium Saffron

 The Saffron Grading System

-Lacha: Lacha saffron contains longer threads with a slightly lighter color.
-It's also prized for its aroma and is often used in culinary and medicinal applications.
+• Lacha: This variety contains slightly lighter threads but retains a rich aroma and flavor, often used in both culinary and medicinal applications.

 Culinary and Medicinal Marvel